 Each class elects one school councillor who represents their peers for a year.
 The children elected to the school council have to take on various roles.
-They meet regularly with the Assistant Head Teacher responsible for Pupil Voice (Miss Wiltshire) and discuss issues that affect the school.
+They meet regularly with the Assistant Head Teacher responsible for Pupil Voice (Mrs Davenport) and discuss issues that affect the school.

 After voting for different charities and discussing how they help people, School Council have decided to help support: